 Testing New Payment and Service Delivery Models

-The Innovation Center also plays a critical role in implementing the Quality Payment Program, which Congress created as part of the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) to replace Medicare’s Sustainable Growth Rate formula to pay for physicians’ and other providers’ services.
-In this new program, clinicians may earn incentive payments by participating to a sufficient extent in Advanced Alternative Payment Models (APMs).
-In Advanced APMs clinicians accept some risk for their patients’ quality and cost outcomes and meet other specified criteria.
+The CMS Innovation Center plays a critical role in implementing the Quality Payment Program, which Congress created as part of the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) to replace Medicare’s Sustainable Growth Rate formula to pay for physician and other provider services.
+In this program, clinicians may earn incentive payments by sufficiently participating in Advanced APMs.
+By participating in Advanced APMs, clinicians also accept some risk based on their patients’ quality and cost outcomes and other specified criteria.

 The Innovation Center is a component of the Centers of Medicare & Medicaid Services, an Agency of the U.S. Department of Health & Human Services.
 See our general organization structure and read the bios of our leadership.
-The Innovation Center is directed by Adam Boehler. about Our Team ...
+The Innovation Center is directed by Liz Fowler.
+Learn More about Our Team ...